broilo/Summaries/Hands-on_ML/chap4/README.md

     * too quickly, you may get stuck in a local minimum, or even end up frozen halhway to the minimum,
     * too slowly, you may jump arund the minimum for a long time and end up with a supoptimal solution if you halt training too early.

+## Mini-batch Gradient Descent

+> Computes the gradients on small random sets of instances called mini-batches.

+* The algorithm's progress in parameter space is less erratic than with SGD,
+    * especially with fairly large mini-batches.
+* It'll end up walking around a bit clores to the minimum than SGD.
+* However, it may be harder to escape from local minima.

 # Keywords